 There’s no doubt about it—lots of people are interested in using Python scripts to automate ArcGIS tasks and workflows.
-Last week’s live training seminar on creating Python add-ins (new functionality coming at ArcGIS 10.1) attracted a large audience.
+Last week’s live training seminar on creating Python add-ins (new functionality at ArcGIS 10.1) attracted a large audience.

 If you couldn’t attend the live seminar, the recording is now available for free viewing on the Esri Training website.
 Seminar attendees submitted a lot of questions during the three broadcasts.
 Here’s a quick recap of the most common questions.